hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 Accessing data via ``/readonly``
 ********************************

-Due to the fairly aggressive page cache purging policy that is used by the `Lustre <https://www.lustre.org>`_ storage software that is used for the Tier-1 Hortense scratch filesystem, you may need to make some changes to how you access data in your job scripts to avoid performance problems.
+Due to the fairly aggressive page cache purging policy of the `Lustre <https://www.lustre.org>`_ storage software that is used for the Tier-1 Hortense scratch filesystem, you may need to make some changes to how you access data in your job scripts to avoid performance problems.

-Whether or not this is required depends on the specific characteristics of your workloads: the number of files that are read, how large those files are, how the data in these files is accessed (the I/O pattern), etc. Note that this applies to both input data for your workloads, as well as any software you have installed on the Tier-1 Hortense scratch filesystem (see also :ref:`hortense_software_readonly`).
+Whether or not this is required depends whether data is being read multiple times during your job.
+If so, the extent of the performance impact depends on the number of files that are read, how large those files are, how those files are being accessed (the I/O pattern), etc.
+Note that this applies to both input data for your workloads, as well as any software you have installed on the Tier-1 Hortense scratch filesystem (see also :ref:`hortense_software_readonly`).

-To mitigate performance problems, you can access the data in your project scratch directory through the ``/readonly`` mount point, rather than accessing it directly.
+To mitigate performance problems caused by the aggressive page cache purging, you can access the data in your project scratch directory through the ``/readonly`` mount point, rather than accessing it directly.
-**We recommend to access your data via the** ``/readonly`` **mount point whenever possible, since it can result in a signficant performance speedup for your jobs.**

-This is done by prefixing the path to files and directories with ``/readonly/`` in your job script: rather than accessing your data via ``$VSC_SCRATCH_PROJECTS_BASE/...`` (or ``/dodrio/scratch/...``, which you should not used), you just use ``/readonly/$VSC_SCRATCH_PROJECTS_BASE/...`` instead.
+This is done by prefixing the path to files and directories with ``/readonly/`` in your job script: rather than accessing your data via ``$VSC_SCRATCH_PROJECTS_BASE/...`` (or ``/dodrio/scratch/...``, which you should not use), you just use ``/readonly/$VSC_SCRATCH_PROJECTS_BASE/...`` instead.
 For example:

 .. code:: shell